6arms1leg/cirqu/README.md

 *circular/ring/FIFO/LIFO buffer/queue*

-to manage elements in a storage.
+to manage items in a storage.

 > Used terminology in this documentation:
 >
 > * Queue - Architectural concept to asynchronously storing produced data and
 >   consuming it
-> * Buffer - Detailed design component to arrange storage into elements on
+> * Buffer - Detailed design component to arrange storage into items on which
->   which the queue operates
+>   the queue operates
 > * Storage - The abstracted, physical memory managed by the buffer
-> * Element - One of multiple items, handled by the queue (or storage units,
+> * Item - One of multiple items, handled by the queue (or storage units,
 >   which constitute the buffer)

 ## Requirements specification

 The following loosely lists requirements, constraints, features and goals.

-* Circular/ring/FIFO/LIFO buffering/queueing management of multiple elements
+* Circular/ring/FIFO/LIFO buffering/queueing management of multiple items
   within a storage in embedded systems for real-time applications
-* Element type (and optional type qualifiers) can be chosen at compile time
+* Item type (and optional type qualifiers) can be chosen at compile time
-* Library can be "instantiated" multiple times in one project (without name conflicts) for different element types via C++-like template imitation with preprocessor macros (facilitates type safety in contrast to `void*` usage)
+* Library can be "instantiated" multiple times in one project (without name conflicts) for different item types via C++-like template imitation with preprocessor macros (facilitates type safety in contrast to `void*` usage)
-* A new element can be pushed into the queue at its head or tail and the next element can be pulled from the tail of the queue
+* A new item can be pushed into the queue at its head or tail and the next item can be pulled from the tail of the queue
-* Each stored element in the queue can be peeked at (i.e. accessed through pointer without removal) by its relative index starting from the tail position
+* Each stored item in the queue can be peeked at (i.e. accessed through pointer without removal) by its relative index starting from the tail position
-* Queue can be queried about its count of available free buffer element slots
+* Queue can be queried about its count of available free buffer item slots
 * Queue size can be configured at queue object instantiation/initialization by linking allocated memory (storage managed by a buffer) to it
 * Lock-free access possible (with only one producer and consumer) if the queue